Wuxia: Earlier precedents

-In the Qing dynasty (1644–1911), further developments were the gong'an (公案; literally "public case") and related detective novels, where xia and other heroes, in collaboration with a judge or magistrate, solved crimes and battled injustice.
-The Justice Bao stories from Sanxia Wuyi (三俠五義; later extended and renamed to Qixia Wuyi) and Xiaowuyi (小五義), incorporated much of social justice themes of later wuxia stories.
+In the Qing dynasty (1644–1911), further developments were the pinyin (lit. 'public case') and related detective novels, where xia and other heroes, in collaboration with a judge or magistrate, solved crimes and battled injustice.
+The Justice Bao stories from pinyin (三俠五義; later extended and renamed to pinyin) and pinyin, incorporated much of social justice themes of later wuxia stories.
 Xiayi stories of chivalrous romance, which frequently featured female heroes and supernatural fighting abilities, also surfaced during the Qing dynasty.
-Novels such as Shi Gong'an Qiwen (施公案奇聞) and Ernü Yingxiong Zhuan (兒女英雄傳) have been cited as the clearest nascent wuxia novels.
+Novels such as pinyin (施公案奇聞) and pinyin have been cited as the clearest nascent wuxia novels.

-The term "wuxia" as a genre label itself first appeared at the end of the Qing dynasty, a calque of the Japanese "bukyō", a genre of oft-militaristic and bushido-influenced adventure fiction.
+The term "wuxia" as a genre label itself first appeared at the end of the Qing dynasty, a calque of the Japanese "hepburn", a genre of oft-militaristic and bushido-influenced adventure fiction.
 The term was brought to China by writers such as Liang Qichao and students who hoped that China would modernise its military and place emphasis on martial virtues, and it quickly became entrenched as the term used to refer to xiayi and other predecessors of wuxia proper.
-In Japan, however, the term "bukyō" faded into obscurity.
+In Japan, however, the term "hepburn" faded into obscurity.

 Many wuxia works produced during the Ming and Qing dynasties were lost due to the governments' crackdown on and banning of such works.
 Wuxia works like Water Margin were deemed responsible for brewing anti-government sentiments, which led to rebellions in those eras.
 The departure from mainstream literature also meant that patronage of this genre was limited to the masses and not to the literati, which led to the stifling of the development of the wuxia genre.
 Nonetheless, the wuxia genre remained enormously popular with the common people.